-Note: Figure 10 does not show all the available options.
+Note: Figure 10 on page 28 does not show all the available options.
 When viewing this panel online, press PF7 and PF8 to scroll through the list.
 You may not see the options exactly as pictured, depending on the mix of products used at your installation.